suphero/getting-rich/README.md

 Paper results are possibly affected by data leakeage.
 Train data and test data may be overfit.

+### Stock Selection A Framework

+Compare different implemented algorithms.
+Pkl is not common file type. filter.npy seems like a magic file without implementation details.
+Tested in chinese data and seems legit.

 ### Stock Prediction AI

 Lots of missing codes & parts exists.
 Using FFT is problemmatic because it contains future data.